 Existing and anticipated environmental decision-making objectives drive the need to establish a systematic process and structure.
 Establishing these characteristics will ensure the data quality and consistency that decision-makers must have if they are to have confidence in the data that supports their decisions.

-Environmental data include any measurements or information that help describe the following:
+Environmental data include any measurements or information that help describe:

-Environmental data quality assurance and quality control are achieved by adhering to the methods, procedures and techniques in this manual.
+Environmental data quality assurance and quality control are achieved by adhering to established methods, procedures, and techniques.